Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

-Finally, it is important to emphasize that the $^{56}$Ni mass derived by \textsc{SuperBAM} from the LC tail (cf Eq.~\ref{Eq:Ni_fit}), corresponds to the amount of nickel present in the ejecta at late times.
+Finally, it is important to emphasize that the $^{56}$Ni mass derived by \textsc{SuperBAM} from the LC tail (cf. Eq.~\ref{Eq:Ni_fit}), corresponds to the amount of nickel present in the ejecta at late times.
 This represents a lower limit compared to HM results, which include the fraction of nickel that falls back onto the compact remnant.
 Consequently, our $^{56}$Ni masses are systematically lower than those obtained with HM.
 In summary, \textsc{SuperBAM} offers a fast and physically consistent way to characterize \Alike~SNe, providing results comparable to HM, while significantly reducing the computational time.
 This makes \textsc{SuperBAM} particularly well suited for the analysis of large SN samples.

-\section{The Sample of 87A-like SNe}
+\section{The sample of 87A-like SNe}

 Over the last two years, the number of published 87A-like SNe has nearly doubled, largely thanks to the efforts of wide-field surveys such as ZTF/CLU \citep{sit_2023}.
-In \citetalias{pumo23}, a sample of 14 SNe \Alike~was analyzed using the SR approach, relying on bolometric LCs and velocity data already available in the literature.
-In this work, we aim to roughly double that number by reconstructing the bolometric LCs of each SN in a homogeneous way, analyzing peak spectra to estimate the photospheric velocity, and finally applying the \textsc{SuperBAM} procedure to derive the physical properties at the explosion.
+In \citetalias{pumo23}, a sample of 14 SNe \Alike~was analyzed using the approach of scaling relations, relying on bolometric LCs and velocity data already available in the literature.
+In this work, we expand this sample to nearly double its size by homogeneously reconstructing the bolometric LCs, estimating line velocities and their pseudo-equivalent widths (pEWs) from peak spectra, and applying the \textsc{SuperBAM} procedure to derive the physical properties at the explosion.

-To this aim, we performed a systematic search through the literature of the past three decades, selecting the best-observed long-rising type II SNe according to the following criteria:

-\begin{itemize} \item Multi-band photometric coverage (at least three filters), starting no later than $\bar{t}_M-40\,$d and extending through the end of the recombination phase ($t_{\rm f}^*$), with at least one point on the $^{56}$Ni tail.
-This allows us to reconstruct the bolometric LC and constrain priors such as the $^{56}$Ni mass.